-African Pygmy Hedgehogs are amazing creatures and can make excellent pets as we’ve found out.
-Everyday we seem to learn some new amazing facts about pygmy hedgehog.
+Hedgehogs are amazing creatures and can make excellent pets as we’ve found out.
+Everyday we seem to learn some new amazing facts about our hedgehog.

-Lets take a look at some hedgehog facts in detail in the rest of this article.
+Lets take a look at some amazing things about hedgehogs in the rest of this article.

-Are hedgehogs nocturnal?
-Pygmy hedgehogs are nocturnal by nature, they sleep during the day and come out at night.
+Hedgehogs are nocturnal by nature, they sleep during the day and come out at night to feed.
+They can sleep as much as 18 hours a day.
 In the wild during the night they forage for food, covering large distances in their search.

 When they are kept as pets they will still exhibit this nocturnal behaviour as they come out at night looking for food and then spending hours on their running wheels walking and running for miles.
 Eventually settling down to sleep when day breaks.

-Do Hedgehogs have a sense of smell?
-Pygmy hedgehogs have an acute sense of smell and this is one of their primary senses in determining the world around them.
-Pygmy hedgehogs will constantly smell the air around them aswell as objects in their vicinity.
+Hedgehogs have an acute sense of smell and this is one of their primary senses in determining the world around them.
+Hedgehogs will constantly smell the air around them aswell as objects in their vicinity.

 They have evolved this heightened sense of smell to compensate for their poor eyesight and allow them to hunt in the darkness in the wild.